 Elite Puppies in MA closed – read the complaints of sick animals they sold

-The Vice president of the ASPCA Field Investigation and Response, Tim Rickey, released the following statement during the Clewiston, FL rescue.
+The Vice president of the ASPCA Field Investigation and Response, Tim Rickey, released the following statement during a Clewiston, FL rescue.

 “… Many people are unaware that most puppies sold at pet stores come from puppy mills, and that buying pet store puppies indirectly supports these facilities,” Rickey said.
 “While the puppies are sold for profit, their parents are kept at these mills for years, subjected to incessant breeding and a very poor quality of life.
 Our goal is to remove these dogs from a life of neglect, help them become healthy and eventually find them safe and loving homes.”